tukasa0001/TownOfHost/README-EN.md

 You can rewrite the`Hide Game Code Name`in the config file (BepInEx\config\com.emptybottle.townofhost.cfg) to display any character you like when HideCodes are enabled.
 You can also change the text color as you like by rewriting`Hide Game Code Color`.

+## Force Japanese

+Activating forces the menu to be in Japanese, regardless of the language setting.

 ## Japanese Role Name

 By activating, the job title can be displayed in Japanese.